 1023.
 Varsity Tennis (2).
 Pr., varsity athlete.
+Varsity sports participation.

-1033.
+- 1033.
 Varsity Soccer (2).
 Pr., varsity athlete.

-1043.
+Varsity sports participation. - 1043.
 Varsity Baseball (2).
 Pr., varsity athlete.
+Varsity sports participation.

 1113.
 Beginning and Intermediate Swimming (2).

 The purpose of this course will be to develop knowledge and skills in acquatics which progress from recreational to more skillful.
 Safety is also emphasized.